w3c/wai-bcase/index.md

 {:/}

 Barclays demonstrates how a strong commitment to accessibility results in distributed responsibility and shared understanding.
 Accessibility awareness permeates the company culture.
 The company is perceived as open and fair.
 People are proud to work there and to do business with Barclays.
 Read the [full Barclays case study](https://www.w3.org/community/wai-engage/wiki/Barclays_Bank_Case_Study) to learn more.

+Another well-recognized example of how a brand can be affected is Microsoft.
+After long advocacy and some criticism by accessibility advocates [^11], Microsoft made a real and appreciable commitment to accessibility demonstrated by genuine engagement with stakeholders of all abilities.[^12] The resulting improvements to products and services have strengthened its overall brand image [^13], and accessibility efforts are now lauded in the community of people with disabilities.[^14]

 ### Increase Market Reach